Efenstor/PyTorch-ROCm-gfx1010/usage/ComfyUI.md

 * Use the *--lowvram* option which shifts some computation to CPU, therefore expect greatly increased processing times.
 For some operations, such as conversion or combining models, you have to use the *--lowvram* option, otherwise you'll get the \`HIP out of memory\` message.

 * Avoid PyTorch's internal cross attention (the *--use-pytorch-cross-attention* option), which seems to occupy additional uncounted VRAM.
-The solution is to use *--use-split-cross-attention* or *--use-quad-cross-attention* (default).
+The solution is to use *--use-split-cross-attention* (may be faster in many cases) or *--use-quad-cross-attention* (default).

+* If you are getting OOM's with *--use-split-cross-attention* try *--use-quad-cross-attention*.